GlasOperator/csharpguidelines/Guidelines/1700_NamingGuidelines.md

 ### Don't use abbreviations  (AV1706) ![](images/2.png)
 For example, use `OnButtonClick` rather than `OnBtnClick`.
 Avoid single character variable names, such as `i` or `q`.
 Use `index` or `query` instead.

+**Exceptions:**
-**Exceptions:** Use well-known abbreviations that are widely accepted or well-known in your work domain.
+- Use well-known abbreviations that are widely accepted or well-known in your work domain.
 For instance, use `UI` instead of `UserInterface`.
+- Abbreviate the variables used in LINQ (see also AV1756)

 ### Name a member, parameter or variable according its meaning and not its type  (AV1707) ![](images/2.png)
 - Use functional names.
 For example, `GetLength` is a better name than `GetInt`.